 Starting in the Fall 2021 semester, there will be 4 required core courses enforced for structural focused PhD students as listed below

-- CIVE7397 (Computer Methods in Structural Engr)—a new course replacing CIVE6337 (Matrix Analysis of Structures)
+- CIVE7397 (Matrix Structural Analysis and Introduction to Finite Element Method)—a new course replacing CIVE6337 (Matrix Analysis of Structures)

 - CIVE6350 (Advanced Mechanics of Materials)